Arthur Masuaku: International career

 Having represented France at under-18 and under-19 level, Masuaku switched his allegiance to DR Congo in June 2017.
 In August 2017, he was called into his first DR Congo squad, for two 2018 World Cup qualification games against Tunisia.
 In March 2018, still yet to make his international debut, Masuaku travelled with the DR Congo squad for a friendly against Tanzania.
 He was one of four players to drop out before the game, amidst claims of organisational problems and travel disorder, and did not appear.
 He made his debut on 13 October 2018, starting in a 1–2 home loss against Zimbabwe in a 2019 Africa Cup of Nations qualification game.
 Masuaku scored his first goal for DR Congo, a free-kick, in a 1–1 away draw with Kenya on 15 June 2019.

-2023 Africa Cup of Nations

 On 27 December 2023, Masuaku was included in the final 24-man squad for the 2023 Africa Cup of Nations.
 He started his nation's first match at the tournament, a 1–1 draw with Zambia on 17 January 2024.
 He went on to score in his nation's 3–1 victory over Guinea in the quarter-finals on 2 February 2024.
 It booked DR Congo a place in the semi-finals of the AFCON for the first time since 2015.

+On May 19, 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.